SUPA has a number of partnerships with other organisation.

-The SUPA Associate Members are those who are aligned closely with the activity across SUPA, but not schools of physics or astronomy.
+The SUPA Associate Members are aligned closely with the activity across SUPA, but not schools of physics or astronomy.

 There are a number of Doctoral Training Centres incorporating physics doctoral students in Scotland.
 All are part-funded by the Engineering and Physical Sciences Research Council, EPSRC.